Surprising foods that may raise your cholesterol

 The not-so-heart-healthy breakfast

 You may be feeling pretty pleased with yourself having a yoghurt for breakfast.
-However, if the option you choose is a 150g full-fat Greek yoghurt pot, that’s packing a punch of 7.2g of saturated fat.
-For a woman that’s more than a third of your daily allowance.
+However, if the option you choose is a 150g full-fat Greek yoghurt pot, that’s around 5g of saturated fat.
+For a woman that’s a quarter of your recommended daily limit.